Bookbug Primary 1 Bag

 What’s in the bag, and what can I do with it?

 - Three brilliant picture books all shortlisted for The Bookbug Picture Book Prize 2018:

 - An activity book and colouring pencils with fun ways to enjoy reading, writing and counting together

 - A magnetic whiteboard and a set of magnetic numbers and a pen

 - We hope that schools will take part in the voting for the Bookbug Picture Book Prize, but if a school chooses not to, P1 children can fill in a voting slip at the back of their activity book at home with their parents and post it to us.

 All primary schools and libraries will receive a P1 Party Pack.
 This includes the three picture books, as well as a letter to send home to parents and more information about teaching resources that accompany the Primary 1 Family Bag.

 How to get the Bookbug Primary 1 Family Bags for your pupils

-The bags should be delivered to your school around the beginning of October.
+The bags should be delivered to your school around the middle of October to the middle of November.
 Each local authority has a named contact responsible for gifting the bags to schools.

 How libraries, schools and families can connect through the bag